m-vokhm/Quadruple/README.md

      d2_QuadStatic___Division        avgt   10   283.074 ±  24.969  ns/op   4.547
      d3_QuadInstance_Division        avgt   10   228.153 ±   0.287  ns/op   5.641

-Note the high measurement error values for BigDecimals, which are brought about by the operation time instability caused by high load on the garbage collector.
+Note the high measurement error values for `BigDecimals`, which are brought about by the operation time instability caused by the high load on the garbage collector.

 #### Usage